 The cemetery was alive with activity through the afternoon, and Mother made several trips.
 As she tramped the field on her last excursion she made a mental comment to herself that the sad day was about ended and she would be glad to ‘go at the washing’ with Lib to help on the morrow.

 The first shadows of late afternoon were reaching their long fingers across the sky.
 The crowd was subdued.
 Strange scenes had unreeled in the old lot through the day as unlovely remains of what had been beloved personalities were spaded from the relics of caskets long since disintegrated.
 Mother joined a group gathered at a grave and watched the old digger as he removed the headstone and began his excavation.
 The earth was moist and he spaded briskly when suddenly his tool struck a hard substance and stooping down he picked up what appeared to be a piece of stone.
 As he dropped it on the ground he noticed that it looked unusual.
 He picked it up again and examined it, then quickly crossing himself set to work feverishly.

-“It looks like part of a baby’s shoe,”
+“It looks like part of a baby’s shoe,” he said.

 With first a shovel and then his hands he dug at the earth while an excited crowd watched.
 Amazement went beyond all bounds as the carefully spaded shovelfuls uncovered the stone image of a two-year old baby girl dressed in fluffy ruffles, a tiny parasol at her side.
 On her feet were button shoes a toe of which lay on the ground where the digger had dropped it.
-There were a few gasps as unconsciously the spectators edged closer and stopped over to examine the phenomenon critically.
+There were a few gasps as unconsciously the spectators edged closer and stooped over to examine the phenomenon critically.

 The old man brushed the dirt from the figure with his calloused palm, then with both hands endeavored to lift it.

-he said.
+“It’s stone alright,” he said.
 Then in a softer tone,

 “Kinda nice too.
 Batter than diggin’ up a bunch of bones.”